 If your sales pipeline is filled almost entirely by referrals, you are taking the following risks:

 - Referral activity is often very inconsistent, creating long periods of stagnation.

 - Referrals are not a reliable way to capture or expand into new markets.

 - Even in the best of times, referral activity is inconsistent and is largely driven by the total sum of your other marketing and brand development efforts.
-2020 is not the best of times.
-Which in why in 2020 relying solely on referrals for growth is a riskier business than ever.
+2021 was not the best of times.
+Which in why in 2023 relying solely on referrals for growth is a riskier business than ever.